 As we all know many, many people are now suffering from deficiencies.
 Much of the time we don’t notice and if we do, we think that a pill will cure it.
 Not so, my friends, we just need to help fix that deficiency.
 Trace mineral drops are amazing and it is another supplement, we use often.
 In fact, I use these drops in a lot like the Easy DIY Toothpaste recipe, it helps to remineralize teeth, and therefore avoid painful and expensive dental work, or worse mercury filled fillings!
 These drops tout an impressive 125% DV of magnesium.
 So consuming these drops in a glass full of water daily should help to fill any nutritional gaps or deficiencies.

 Pregnancy has many difficulties, especially with rest at night (let’s just be honest the bathroom trips are unreal).
 So letting restless legs keep you up, does not have to be one of them.
 Having alternatives, that do not include using Benadryl to get you to sleep because your legs are bothering you, is so much more helpful and healthy.
 Pregnancy can be a trying time, lord do I know!
 Fortunately, things like restless legs while we sleep do not have to be part of it.
-With a little extra attention to what goes in that baby-building body, we can find simple yet effective pregnancy restless leg syndrome relief ♡♡♡
+With a little extra attention to what goes in that baby-building body, we can find simple yet effective relief from restless legs in pregnancy ♡♡♡

 Comment, Share and Enjoy